 In the year 1826, Red River overflowed its banks and flooded the whole settlement, obliging the settlers to forsake their houses, and drive their horses and cattle to the trifling eminences in the immediate vicinity.
 These eminences were few and very small, so that during the flood they presented a curious appearance, being crowded with men, women, and children, horses, cattle, sheep, and poultry.
-The houses, being made of wood, and only built on the ground, not sunk into it, were carried away by dozens, and great numbers of horses and cattle were drowned.
-During the time it lasted, the settlers sailed and paddled among their houses in boats and canoes; and they now point out, among the waving grass and verdant bushes, the spot where they dwelt in their tents, or paddled about the deep waters in their canoes, in the "year of the flood."
-This way of speaking has a strangely antediluvian The hale, middle-aged colonist will tell you, with a ludicrously grave countenance, that his house stood on such a spot, or such and such an event happened, "a year before the flood."
+The houses being made of wood, and only built on the ground, not sunk into it, were carried away by dozens, and great numbers of horses and cattle were drowned.
+During the time it lasted, the settlers sailed and paddled among their houses in boats and canoes; and often lately, while ranging about the prairies, has the settler pointed out to me, among the waving grass and verdant bushes, the spot where he dwelt in his tent, and paddled about the deep waters in his canoe in the "year of the flood."
+This way of speaking has a strangely antediluvian sound; the hale, middle-aged colonist will tell you, with a ludicrously grave countenance, that his house stood on such a spot, or such and such an event happened, "a year before the flood."

-Fort Garry, the principal establishment of the Hud-

-son's Bay Company, stands on the banks of the Assinaboine River, about two hundred yards from its junction with Red River.
+Fort Garry, the principal establishment of the Hudson's Bay Company, stands on the banks of the Assinaboine river, about two hundred yards from its junction with Red River.
 It is a square stone building, with bastions pierced for cannon at the corners.
 The principal dwelling-houses, stores, and offices, are built within the walls, and the stables at a small distance from the fort.
 The situation is pretty and quiet; but the surrounding country is too flat for the lover of the grand and picturesque.
-Just in front of the gate runs, or rather glides, the peaceful Assinaboine, where, on a fine day in autumn, may be seen thousands of goldeyes playing in its limpid waters.
+Just in front of the gate runs or rather glides the peaceful Assinaboine, where, on a fine day in autumn, may be seen thousands of goldeyes playing in its limpid waters, and glittering in the sunshine.

-On the left extends the woodland fringing the river, with here and there a clump of smaller trees and willows surrounding the swamps formed by the melting snows of spring, where flocks of wild-ducks and noisy plover give animation to the scene, while, through the openings in the forest, are seen glimpses o the rolling prairie.
+On the left extends the woodland fringing the river, with here and there a clump of smaller trees and willows surrounding the swamps formed by the melting snows of spring, where flocks of wild-ducks and noisy plover give animation to the scene, while, through the openings in the forest, are seen glimpses of the rolling prairie.
 Down in the hollow, where the stables stand, are always to be seen a few horses and cows, feeding or lazily chewing their cud in the rich pasturage, giving an air of repose to the scene, which contrasts forcibly with the view of the wide plains that roll out like a vast green sea from the back of the fort, studded here and there with little islets and hillocks, around which may be seen hovering a watchful hawk or solitary raven.

 The climate of Red River is salubrious and agreeable.
 Winter commences about the month of November, and spring generally begins in April.
-Although the winter is very long and extremely cold (the thermometer usually varying between ten and thirty degrees below zero), yet, from its being always dry frost, it is much more agreeable than people accustomed to the damp thawy weather of Great Britain might suppose.
+Although the winter is very long and extremely cold, (the thermometer usually varying between ten and thirty degrees below zero,) yet, from its being always dry frost, it is much more agreeable than people accustomed to the damp thawy weather of Great Britain might suppose.